Stefterv/processing-p5js-mode/README.md

 # Processing P5 JS mode

 I'd like to build a p5.js mode for Processing based around electron.
-This will have the effect that p5.js sketches can be run with local desktop persmissions.
+This will have the effect that p5.js sketches can be run with local desktop permissions.
 The ultimate goal of this mode is to make p5.js a first class citizen of Processing.

 ## Running the POC
 Currently setup for macOS, will do other platforms later.
 Assumes you have Processing installed in `/Applications/Processing.app`